microprediction/building_an_open_ai_network/docs/feedback.md

 Rachid Lassoued, Global Head of Financial Engineering & Risk, Bloomberg

->> Great initiative and quite innovative framework developed in your platform (and your great book which is certainly one of the most interesting read I had in 2022)
+>> Great initiative and quite innovative framework developed in your platform (and your great book which is certainly one of the most interesting reads I had in 2022)

 ---